sinclairzx81/fastify-typebox/readme.md

 ## Overview

-Fastify-TypeBox offers enhanced TypeBox support for Fastify.
-It enables automatic type inference for Fastify route handlers with no additional type hinting and significantly reduces complexity mapping JSON schema to TypeScript types.
+FastifyTypeBox offers enhanced TypeBox support for Fastify.
+It enables automatic type inference for Fastify route handlers with no additional type hinting.
+It aims to significantly reduce complexity mapping from JSON schema to TypeScript types.

+FastifyTypeBox is implemented entirely in the TypeScript type system and makes heavy use of TypeScript's inference capabilities.
 Requires TypeScript 4.3.5 and above.

 License MIT